 “A direct impact on the Big Island and Maui is a distinct possibility this weekend,” forecasters at the Central Pacific Hurricane Center told the Honolulu Star Advertiser.

-Although impact from a tropical storm like Darby is typically less damaging than impact from a hurricane, Tropical Storm Darby is still likely to bring damaging winds, extremely high surf, and possibly flooding.
+Although the impact from a tropical storm, like Darby, is typically less damaging than the impact from a hurricane, Tropical Storm Darby is still likely to bring damaging winds, extremely high surf, and possibly flooding.

 What does all this mean for you, the Hawaii visitor?
 It means you need to know what to do in the event of a hurricane in Hawaii